StormgateMapmaking/Unofficial-Stormgate-Modding-Guide/README.md

 **GUIDs** (Globally Unique Identifiers) ensure objects don’t conflict.
 - An entry not assigned a GUID will have one assigned to it automatically.
 - But you can generate GUIDs using tools like https://www.uuidgenerator.net/guid.
+- Best practice is to just delete all GUID parameters; they are automatically assigned then

 ## Stormgates